prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 <em>(Optional)</em>
 <p>appToken defines the secret&rsquo;s key that contains the Slack app token.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.</p>
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
+It requires Alertmanager &gt;= v0.30.0.</p>
 </td>
 </tr>
 <tr>